akeneo/portal-helpcenter/content/md/enterprise-repository/1-get-enterprise-edition-archive.md

 The users that are allowed to access the **project console** are named the **console users**.

 As a supervisor, you are able to create **new users** on the portal and add them to the **console user group** so that they can access the project console.
-You can do it by going to `My Company / Contacts / Add Contact`, fill in the form, select the `Console user` group and activate it by clicking on the red `X` in the user list.
+You can do it by going to `My Company / Contacts / Add Contact`, choose if the contact is from your company or an external contact, fill in the form, select the `Console user` group and create it by clicking on the `Create contact` button.

 ::: info
 On a project, both the customer and the system integrator that are identified with the project are **autonomous** to give access to get the Enterprise Edition.